 WHY K. KELSO LAW FOR MEDIATION?

-With over seven years of experience, K. Kelso Law can serve you as both an attorney and mediator.
+With almost a decade of experience, K. Kelso Law can serve you as both an attorney and mediator.
 We will work with you one-on-one to provide you with the best mediation services so you can settle disputes and ultimately avoid overwhelming litigation and court fees.
 We differ from other law firms in that there are no hidden fees or agendas.